Pandora’s Box: Origin Story, Meaning, Ancient Greek Myths, and Significance

 Over the centuries, a slightly different account of the story gained some bit of popularity.
 Proponents of this account state that Pandora’s jar did not contain great misery and evil as it is widely believed.
 Rather the jar had only good things placed in it.
 The story goes on to say that those good things could have gone to the human race had they not been let to escape into the vast cosmos.
 As a result, humanity was left with the only content that stayed in the box, i.e. the spirit of hope.

-Her Roman name was Anesidora, meaning “she who sends gifts”.
+Her Roman name was Anesidora, which means “she who sends gifts”.
 This name was also used to describe several goddesses and mythological figures, including Demeter, the goddess of the grains and harvest, and Gaea (Gaia), the goddess of the earth.